 Yes, DSPs can be changed.
-The overall number of DSPs permitted and number of DSPs who can be present at one time varies depending on the patient's condition and the respiratory virus activity levels within the hospital and community.
-Please see Horizon's current DSP and visitor guidelines for the number of allowable DSPs.
+The overall number of DSPs permitted and number of DSPs who can be present at one time varies depending on the patient's condition and the COVID-19 activity levels within the hospital and community.
+Please see Horizon's current DSP and visitor guidelines for the number of allowable DSPs and social visitors.